open-modex/oedatamodel_api/README.md

 https://tech.serhatteker.com/post/2020-09/how-to-install-python39-on-ubuntu/#method-1-install-it-from-source-code

 ### Install the oedatamodel_api
+**For windows users we recommend to use docker or docker desktop, because there have been installation problems in the past.
+However, even when installing docker on windows, there may be problems with the installation of docker itself.**

 To install the oedatamodel api, you need to clone this repository to your local machine (assuming you have git installed on your machine):
 ```